 Duration of the visit: Depending on the duration of the tour 1-3 hours without queuing

 Palatine, Caelius and Oppius are three of the seven hills on which Romulus founded the city.
-I’ll give you an overview in my info about ancient Rome>
+We’ll give you an overview in our info about ancient Rome>

 Best time to visit: all year round